Skip to main content

 3. Click Add Pool.

-4. Fill in the form (fields described below).
+4. Fill in the form (fields below).

 5. Click Create.